Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 Matthew 23:25 TPT

-Jesus said we’re foolish to ignore greed and self-indulgence, and equates them to germs: tiny microorganisms, often going undetected, causing diseases or infections
+We can be very religious on the outside while being self-indulgent on the inside.
+Jesus said we’re foolish to ignore greed and self-indulgence, and equated them to germs: tiny microorganisms, often going undetected, that cause diseases or infections.

 Preach the Good News.
 Be ready at all times, and tell people what they need to do.
 Tell them when they are wrong.
 Encourage them with great patience and careful teaching, [3] because the time will come when people will not listen to the true teaching but will find many more teachers who please them by saying the things they want to hear.